-The good news, according to Vessey, is that classic contractor behaviours, such as paying a low salary and high dividend, are unlikely to lead to an investigation.
+The good news is that classic contractor behaviours, such as paying a low salary and high dividend, are unlikely to lead to an investigation.
 HMRC’s specialist IR35 teams, and not local offices, determine who to investigate and why.

 Making mistakes and late filing attract attention

 A guaranteed way to get on HMRC’s radar is to submit tax paperwork late and/or with errors.
 An inspector will work on the principle that if a contractor has made mistakes with, for example, their corporation tax return, they are probably making other mistakes that could lead to an incorrect tax calculation.

 Contractors should take such simple steps as hiring an accountant to file their tax returns and other tax paperwork.
 And they should do what they can to avoid making a ‘generalist’ tax inspector think IR35 might apply.
 Although major HMRC offices such as Cardiff handle things like tax returns, they will refer a contractor’s case to a central specialist IR35 team if they believe that IR35 could apply.

 Because HMRC uses a range of sophisticated software to analyse all the data available on individual taxpayers, contractors may be at risk of being investigated without even realising it.

 HMRC has dedicated teams that use data mining and analysis to flag potential targets for investigation.
 So, if a contractor is particularly profitable one year and much less so the next, HMRC’s software will spot this and flag the case for a human tax inspector to review.